Hungary for a new adventure – Flavors of Budapest – Seeking Ruin Bar Shawarma

 On this journey, we spent two full days in Zagreb and, although it’s impossible to experience all a city that size has to offer in two days, neither did our short stay leave me with the sense that my time there was so brief as to feel that the visit was inadequate.
 I can’t say the same about Budapest where even three full days feels like an insubstantial stay.

 Admittedly, part of the difference is simply attributable to the size of the city.
 Budapest is, by far, the largest city in both area and population on this year’s itinerary.
-The city itself is more than 525 square kilometers and, with a population exceeding 1.7 million (more than twice that of Zagreb and four times as large as Ljubljana), it’s the ninth largest city in the European Union.
+The city itself is more than 525 square kilometers and, with a population exceeding 1,700,000 (more than twice that of Zagreb and four times as large as Ljubljana), it’s the ninth largest city in the European Union.

 More than that, however, is the very nature of the city – or cities.
 Before I left the States, I’d read a slogan that said, “Visit Buda but stay in Pest.”
 In this, we were fortunate because we did, indeed, stay in Pest and were just steps from the stunning Hungarian State Opera House.

-From Wikipedia By PDXdj at English Wikipedia, CC BY 2.5
+[From Wikipedia By PDXdj at English Wikipedia, CC BY 2.5].

 In addition, you’ll find Heroes Square, the Parliament, the Jewish Quarter (which is home to much of the city’s nightlife), and many other sites on the Pest side.
-Among the highlights on Buda’s side are the Buda Castle, St. Matthias’ Church, Gellert Hill, and the Fisherman’s Bastion.
+Among the highlights on Buda’s side are the Buda Castle, Saint Matthias’ Church, Gellert Hill, and the Fisherman’s Bastion.

-Like Protein and Carbohydrate
+Like Protein and Carbohydrate.

 Although the cities of Buda and Pest were physically connected by the Chain Bridge in 1843 and have been nominally and administratively joined since 1873, spend even a brief time on either side of the Danube and you will quickly discover that the cities and their residents have distinct but complementary personalities – as the slogan above clearly shows.